ipfs/specs/ARCHITECTURE.md

 - whether the object represents a file or directory.
 - total sizes, minus indexing overhead

-See more in the unixfs spec (TODO).
+See more in the [unixfs spec](https://github.com/ipfs/specs/blob/master/UNIXFS.md).

 ## 5. Lifetime of fetching an object.